LesleyLai/blog/contents/blog/vk_khr_dynamic_rendering/en.md

 </div>

 To write a Vulkan renderer before the advent of dynamic rendering, we always needed to write a lot of boilerplate renderpass code.
-It is not an ergonomic API nor is it often that we need the flexibility of multiple subpasses or input attachments.
+It is not an ergonomic API, nor is it often that we need the flexibility of multiple subpasses or input attachments.
 By contrast, the DirectX 12 API has render passes as an optional thing that is only used to "improve performance if the renderer is Tile-Based Deferred Rendering."

-Recently, I start writing a new Vulkan Renderer from scratch in Rust using the [ash crate](https://github.com/MaikKlein/ash) and it was natural for me to try this shiny new dynamic rendering extension.
+Recently, I started writing a new Vulkan Renderer from scratch in Rust using the [ash crate](https://github.com/MaikKlein/ash), and it was natural for me to try this shiny new dynamic rendering extension.
 The resources on this extension are still sparse, and there is no tutorial on using it.
 There is [Sascha Willems' example](https://github.com/SaschaWillems/Vulkan/blob/313ac10de4a765997ddf5202c599e4a0ca32c8ca/examples/dynamicrendering/dynamicrendering.cpp), though I only found it after I implemented dynamic rendering myself.